Colposcopy

 - Light bleeding - This can occur if a biopsy is taken and shouldn't last longer than 3-5 days.

-A colposcopy is a short procedure that usually takes around 15-20 minutes.
+A Colposcopy is a short procedure that usually takes around 15-20 minutes.